Simatwa/ThrottleBuster/README.md

 <!-- TODO: Add logo & wakatime-->
 </div>

 ThrottleBuster is a Python library designed to accelerate file downloads by overcoming common throttling restrictions.
-It leverages multi-threading and asynchronous techniques to optimize download speeds, making it ideal for downloading large files.
+It leverages asynchronous techniques to optimize download speeds, making it ideal for downloading large files.

 ## Features

-- Concurrent downloading across multiple threads
+- Concurrent downloading across multiple tasks
 - Fully asynchronous with synchronous support
 - Ready to use commandline tool